Monday, July 20, 2009

 The facts are vital: I am not of this world—neither are you.
 The world I can see out my window is not the most real one—the invisible world is.
 And the world I see out the window, the passing away one, is shaped by the one I cannot see.
-I, too, am best seen in the invisible, spirit world.
-Looking there, I am revived.
+I, too, am best seen in the invisible world.
+Looking there, looking at what God says is true in the unseen realm, I am revived.
+It’s no wonder—that’s where I’m from.

 But I find weariness and confusion blanket me when I am not living by faith.
 I suppose weariness and confusion are faithful alarms.
 “Wake up, Ralph.
 You’re not doing very well.
 You live by faith—remember?
 You’ll be revived when you look again at what God says is true.”